Tugbars/ARIMA-in-C/README.md

 ### What It Does

 - **ADF Test (DFTest):**
-  The implementation uses an augmented Dickey–Fuller (ADF) test to determine the necessary order of differencing ($d$) to achieve stationarity.
+  The implementation uses an augmented Dickey–Fuller (ADF) test to determine the necessary order of differencing \(d\) to achieve stationarity.
 The test iteratively:
   1. Creates a lagged and a lead version of the series.
   2. Regresses the lead on the lagged series using LR1.
-  3. Checks whether the estimated coefficient is “close enough” to unity ($\pm 1.001$ tolerance).
+  3. Checks whether the estimated coefficient is “close enough” to unity (±1.001 tolerance).

   If not, the series is differenced (each iteration reduces the series length by one), and the test is repeated.

 - **Drift Adjustment:**